UT07/uthub/README.md

 ## TL;DR

 You can fork this repo to modify and make changes of your own.
-Please give me proper credit by linking back to [Soumyajit4419](https://github.com/soumyajit4419/Portfolio).
+Please give me proper credit by linking back to [UT07](https://github.com/UT07/uthub).
 Thanks!

 ## Built With

-My personal portfolio <a href="http://soumya-jit.tech/" target="_blank">soumyajit.tech</a> which features some of my github projects as well as my resume and technical skills.<br/>
+My personal portfolio <a href="" target="_blank">UT Hub</a> which features some of my github projects as well as my resume and technical skills.<br/>

 This project was built using these technologies.